Naz Reid helping out in frontcourt after brief COVID absence

 "[Reid has] a lot of like 'play-for-the-foul' type plays," Finch said.
 "Which you're not going to get.
 He's got to stay on balance, be tougher and just finish."

-Reid is shooting 59% in the restricted area immediately around the rim, 44% over his past seven games.
-He said he's trying not to worry too much about drawing fouls.
+Reid was shooting 59% in the restricted area immediately around the rim, 44% over his previous seven games.
+He said he was trying not to worry too much about drawing fouls.

-"I think it's just more focus at the rim," Reid said.
+"I think it's just more focus at the rim," he said before scoring 23 points on 10-for-17 shooting vs. the Lakers.
 "Being able to finish over guys smaller than me or same size.
 Being able to use the finesse or power that I've been displaying …

 "Just try to fight through [contact].
 I'm a younger guy.
 I was told when I came in I might not get the same whistle as other guys, So I try to just fight through it."

-Help could be on the way soon for the Wolves as Finch said Towns and D'Angelo Russell were "at the end of their protocol runs."
+Help could be on the way soon as Finch said Towns and D'Angelo Russell were "at the end of their protocol runs."
 He added they have to get up to speed physically before getting back into a game.

 Finch did not anticipate they'd be ready to play Monday against the Clippers but said Wednesday at home against Oklahoma City was a "more realistic target."